zcstanley/DATA2LIFT/justiceimpacted/README.md

 ### NIBRS vs. SRS

 - **UCR Data**: The UCR (Uniform Crime Reporting Program) provided summary arrest data until Jan.
 1, 2021.
-Because of the 2020 pandemic, the 2019 data is the last relevant UCR dataset.
+This data is also known as SRS (Summary Reporting System).
+The last relevant dataset from UCR is from 2019, as the data from 2020 was heavily impacted by the pandemic.
-- **NIBRS Data**: Post-2021, the FBI transitioned to NIBRS, offering more detailed data.
-The 2022 dataset combines NIBRS and SRS data for comprehensive coverage.
+- **NIBRS Data**: Since 2021, the FBI has transitioned to NIBRS, which offers more detailed data.
+However, in its initial year, there was low participation from agencies.
+In 2022 the FBI reintroduced the acceptance of SRS data alongside NIBRS for more comprehensive coverage.

 ### Accessing the Data